jacobdufault/forge/README.md

 ## External Libraries

 `Forge` builds on top of the fantastic work of other developers.
 The core 3rd party libraries used are `log4net`, `Lidgren.Network`, and `Newtonsoft.JSON`.

+## License

+Forge is freely available under the MIT license.